Recovering From Depression

 Focus on Fitness

 I know it’s annoying to hear about how exercising can help depression when you’re depressed.
 I’ve had weeks where I didn’t get out of bed so I understand how freaking impossible it is to exercise.
 However, fitness and healthy eating have had such a huge impact on my recovery that I have to mention it.
 I started out by just going for a walk with my dog while listening to uplifting playlists and worked my way up to going to the gym most days of the week.
 If you’re looking for a fitness program to help you get started, check out my Transformation Tribe.
 This is a program for people ready to put in serious work and get big results.
 Even if you’re not ready to do a full-on fitness program just make small changes to try and eat healthily and get a little bit more exercise than you’re already getting.
 Small changes make a big impact over time.
 Start by just choosing healthier snacks and eliminating foods that make you feel bad.

-I hope this depression recovery guide helps you on your journey.
-These are the main things I did that had a big impact on helping me heal from depression.
+I hope these tips for recovering from depression will help you on your journey.
+These are the main things I have tried that have had a big impact on helping me heal from depression.
+It’s a long road and I still have a lot of healing to do but I am committed to sharing this journey with you.
 If you’re looking for more resources be sure to check out my other posts on depression and my mental health resource library that has tons of printables and freebies in it.
 I hope you find some relief soon.